Ethorbit/SteamDeck-SteamOS-Guides/README.md

 I'm not responsible for any damage or data loss.

 # Prerequisites
-* A **complete backup of all data stored on your SD card, system /home/ directory and anything else you decide to encrypt.** It's all getting erased.
+* A **complete backup of all data from your SD card, system /home/ directory and anything else you decide to encrypt, stored on another device.** It's all getting erased.
 * A Throwaway Steam account which will only be used to decrypt the disks (this is for best SteamOS compatibility, trust me)

 * A USB-C hub with USB ports which work in the Steam Deck, preferably with power pass-through support so that you can charge the deck as well (securely wiping disks takes a long time)